vguillet/Better_loading_bar/README.md

 To use, simply initiate an instance of the loading bar, specify the wanted information, and run the .update_progress_bar (for loops) or .update_activity_indicator (while loops) whenever progress is made.

-NEW FEATURES: Added colored and rainbow bar
+NEW FEATURES: Added coloured and rainbow bar